Skip to main content

 What you can’t do is report on financial period actuals – at least, not out of the box.
 The Primavera Data Warehouse does not store financial period actuals at all.
 In order to get this to work, you would need to alter the PDW schema and customize both the Star ETL process and the OBIEE catalog.

-Depending on the use case, our EP-datawarehouse might be a suitable alternative or supplement to the Primavera Data Warehouse that is a part of Analytics.
-Our EP-datawarehouse captures financial period actuals out of the box.
+Depending on the use case, our P6-Reporter (previously EP-datawarehouse) might be a suitable alternative or supplement to the Primavera Data Warehouse that is a part of Analytics.
+Our P6-Reporter captures financial period actuals out of the box.
 Using this information in Primavera Analytics is possible.
 It would still require customizing the OBIEE catalog, but no schema or ETL changes would be required.

-For more information please contact us or take a look at our product pages for EP-datawarehouse and Primavera Analytics.
+For more information please contact us or take a look at our product pages for P6-Reporter and Primavera Analytics.

 No video selected.